krsmer/travel_ytt/README.md

 - [**Tailwind CSS**](https://tailwindcss.com/) – Utility-first CSS framework for styling
 - [**JavaScript**](https://www.javascript.com/) – For additional logic and interactivity

 > 🧑‍💻 **Note:** This project currently includes only the frontend implementation.
-There is no backend or API integration at this stage.
+There is no backend or API integration at this stage It will be added.

 ---